leonredman/JQuery-Pokedex/README.md

 **Demo**
 ---------

-The project is live on Netlify -
+The project is live on GH Pages -
 [Click Here](https://leonredman.github.io/JQuery-Pokedex/)

  **Built With**